 FWD (Fast Forward): Press and hold to advance playback quickly.
 Sound is heard at a reduced volume and the elapsed time of the file displays.
 Release FWD to resume playing.
 The elapsed time of the file displays.

-(Previous Folder): Press the softkey below to go to the first track in the previous folder.
+(Previous Folder): Press the softkey

+pelow < in the previous

+folder.

-\triangle > (Next Folder): Press the softkey below \triangle > to go to the first track in the next folder.
+(Next Folder): Press the softkey below > to go to the first track in the next folder.